A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction: Modeling and implementation of friction

-A transition from the \mbox{no-motion} state to a motion state in each axis occurs when the total force on the trolley (or rope) exceeds the corresponding dry friction force for that position, and direction.
-A transition from a motion state to the rest state occurs when the velocity becomes zero or when a physical position limit is reached.
-The complete working diagram and state transitions for each axis are shown on Fig.~\ref{hibrido_completo}.
+Dynamic modes are interconnected via \textit{guard} and \textit{reset} maps, forming the hybrid automaton shown in Fig.~\ref{hibrido_completo}.
+Transitions are defined by guard conditions (in green) and, when applicable, reset functions (in red) following the $\Rightarrow$ arrow.
+Motion initiates in each axis when the total force exceeds the corresponding position- and direction-dependent dry friction.
+Conversely, a transition to the rest state occurs when the velocity reaches zero or a physical position limit is encountered.

-With this implementation, we account for the model behavior when the rope's axis is locked and when it can change length.
-Thus, in the first case, where $\ddot{L} = 0$, despite that is not voltage applied to the motor a force reaction \mbox{$(f_l = gm_c\cosbeta\sinalpha)$} must be considered.
-In the diagram of Fig.~\ref{hibrido_completo}, $t_{rope}$ represents the net force acting along the rope axis, given by:
+With this implementation, we account for the system behavior both when the rope length is changing and when $\dot{L} = 0$.
+In the first case, the rope tension $T_l$ is directly driven by the applied force minus friction.
+However, in the second case, $T_l$ requires accounting for the gravitational load, centrifugal effects, and the coupling between the cart's acceleration and the payload's oscillation, leading to the following expression:

 The physical limits on each axis are represented with the subscripts $\mathrm{MIN}$ and $\mathrm{MAX}$.